Odizinne/ssrc/README.md

 Run install.sh.
 You can add --autostart argument to create a user systemd service:

-`./install.sh` or `./install.sh --autostart`
+`./install.sh`

-To uninstall run:

-`/install.sh --uninstall`

-## How to use

-Run `ssrc` from a terminal.

-Arguments:

-- `-a, --audio` Play audio on the host.
-- `-o, --openrgb "HexColorCode"` Use OpenRGB to turn on your lights to the desired color when stream is active.
-Turn off at stream end.

 ## How does it work

 This looks for some defined strings in `~/.steam/steam/logs/streaming_log.txt` to know if a stream is started or stopped.<br/>
-It then set your monitor to the client resolution.
+It then set your monitor to the client resolution with gnome-randr, and reset when stream is ending.

+## Notes

+I removed X11 support since this is deprecated.
+You can still use ssrc.py if needed (won't be updated anymore)

+I'll port some options from old X11ssrc to the new one when i have time / motivation.